emdupre/nha-ml-nimg/content/02-classification-example.md

 print(pooled_subjects[0].shape)
 ```

-## ROI-to-ROI correlations of children
+## ROI-to-ROI correlations in children

 First, we'll use the most common kind of connectivity--and the one we used in the last section--correlation.
 It models the full (marginal) connectivity between pairwise ROIs.